Written By Priya Singh

 Published By: Priya Singh | Published: Feb 22, 2023, 04:02 PM (IST)

 Google is rolling out a new feature to music streaming service ‘YouTube Music’, which will allow users to create their own custom stations based on specific artists.
-Users can access the new “Radio Builder” feature by navigating to the “Your music tuner” section of the YouTube Music homepage in the iOS or Android application, reports The Verge. news Also Read: YouTube Adds New Timer Feature To Help You Stop Scrolling Shorts All Day: How It Works
+Users can access the new “Radio Builder” feature by navigating to the “Your music tuner” section of the YouTube Music homepage in the iOS or Android application, reports The Verge.
+Also Read: YouTube finally lands on Apple Vision Pro after long wait

-Users can choose up to 30 artists when creating a custom station, and can also specify whether they want to hear music just from those artists or from artists that are similar to those they have chosen. news Also Read: YouTube To Curb Deepfake Videos Of Popular Creators With This AI Tool: Here's How
+Users can choose up to 30 artists when creating a custom station, and can also specify whether they want to hear music just from those artists or from artists that are similar to those they have chosen.
+Also Read: YouTube TV adds new subscription plans, lets users pay only for what they watch

-Also, users can instruct it to play songs they know, songs they haven’t heard before, or a combination of the two while adding filters to allow users to tune the mix. news Also Read: YouTube Gets Dedicated Mental Health And Wellbeing Section For Teenagers: Who Can Access, What's Special?
+Also, users can instruct it to play songs they know, songs they haven’t heard before, or a combination of the two while adding filters to allow users to tune the mix.
+Also Read: OpenAI's Sora rival?
+YouTube plans AI Shorts using your own likeness

 As per the report, “You can also tell it to play songs that you’re familiar with, new-to-you songs, or a mix of the two and add filters, letting you tune the mix.
 For example, you could make a station that plays upbeat new releases from Eden, Khalid, and Pup or one that serves up your favorite mellow deep-cuts from Boygenius and its members’ solo catalogs.”